SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-How can we make use of finite automata to track parser state?
+How can we use finite automata to track parser state?
 To examine that, let us go back to the simplest grammar we had at the beginning.

 <div class="grammar-box">
   <p class="grammar-box-title">Addition with two operands grammar</p>